Choose Steel Shackles For a Strong and Reliable Connection

 All steel shackles are U-shaped body with a pin running through it.
 There are also various types of pins available such as:

 - Captive pins

 - Loose pins

 - Bolt pins.

-Shackles are made from various steel materials, but those made from alloy steel are by far the strongest steel shackles with a higher safe working load.
+Shackles are made from various steel materials, but those made from alloy steel are by far the strongest with a higher safe working load.
 Shackles are graded according to the average stress that it can handle at the minimum breaking point.

 Safe Use of Steel Shackles

 - Like all lifting equipment, the steel shackles that you use for the job must have a working load limit that is equal to or exceeds the weight of the load that you lift.
 Steel shackles are sized according to the bowed portion or body

 - When using multi-point slings you should take account of the angle when considering the steel shackle load limit.
 The larger the angle the less the load limit.
 Discuss your requirements with the supplier.
 The angle of the slings must not exceed 120⁰.

 - All lifting equipment, including shackles, must be inspected every six months by a trained inspector.
 All shackles must be inspected prior to use, and before storage.
 Look out for elongation of pinholes or body.
 Discard any with breaks, corrosion or distortion.